zxcnebuster/prepare-code-for-prompt/README.md

 # Concatenate Files Script

-This repository contains `concatenate_files.sh`, a script that iterates through all files in a specified directory and concatenates their contents into a single Markdown or text file.
-Files located in the `env` folder are automatically skipped.
+This repository contains `main.sh`, a script that iterates through all files in a specified directory and concatenates their contents into a single Markdown or text file.
+You can specify files or folders to ignore during the concatenation process.

 ## Installation